comitanigiacomo/dotfiles/README.md

 # Hyprland Dotfiles

-This repository contains my personal configuration files for the **Hyprland** Wayland compositor, tailored for Fedora/Arch Linux distributions.
+This repository contains my personal configuration files for the **Hyprland** Wayland compositor.
 The setup includes custom themes for Waybar, Rofi, Kitty, and Zsh (with Powerlevel10k).

+This configuration was born from the desire to create an environment that is clean, highly **functional**, and aesthetically pleasing.
+The choice of **Hyprland** was primarily driven by its ability to offer sophisticated graphical features, like the  **transparency (blur and opacity)**

+***Crucially, the main objective behind this project was to create a configuration that could be easily and reliably recreated on another machine in case of necessity***.

 The installation is designed to run successfully on a **clean base system of hyperland**